-1.4.4 Increase in Maximum Compensation The Under Work Order.
-Director may approve an increase in the maximum compensation specified in a Work Order should he find that the project will require additional hours, an increase in staffing, or other cause to do so.
+Increase in Maximum Compensation 1.4.4 Director Under Work Order.
+The mav approve an increase in the maximum compensation specified in a Work Order should he find that the project will require additional hours, an increase in staffing, or other cause to do so.
 An increase in the maximum compensation specified in a Work Order shall not increase the Contractor's hourly rate(s) of compensation.
 Approval of an increase in the maximum compensation specified in a Work Order shall be effective only if executed in writing by the Director or Chief Deputy, who shall state the reason for the increase.